jrief/django-formset/docs/source/collections.rst

 Django we quite often create forms out of models and want to edit more than one of those forms on the same page and post them in a single submission.
 By using a prefix on each Django Form, it is possible to name the fields uniquely and on submission we can reassign the form data back to each individual form.
-This however is limited to one nesting level and is quite cumbersome to handle.
+This however is limited to one nesting level and in order to add extra forms dynamically, we must create our own JavaScript function, which is not provided by the Django framework.

 In **django-formset** on the other hand, we can create a form collection and explicitly add existing forms as members of those collection.
 It even is possible to add a collection as member of another collection, in order to build a pseudo nested [#1]_ structure of forms.

-The interface for classes inheriting from :class:`formset.collection.FormCollection` is intentionally very similar to that of Django's Form class.
+The interface for classes inheriting from :class:`formset.collection.FormCollection` is intentionally very similar to that of a Django ``Form`` class.
 It can be filled with a ``data`` dictionary as received by a POST request.
 It also can be initialized with a ``initial`` dictionary.
 Since collections can be nested, the ``data`` and ``initial`` dictionaries must contain the same shape as the nested structure.